 The About tab displays information about Viscosity.
 Here you will see the version of Viscosity you are using, as well as useful links, credits and legal information.

-If you are still trialling Viscosity and choose to purchase a license, it can be entered here by pressing the Register button, or you can click Purchase License to be taken to our store.
+If you are still trialing Viscosity and choose to purchase a license, it can be entered here by pressing the Register button, or you can click Purchase License to be taken to our store.
 Fore more information on registering Viscosity, or if you are having problems, please take a look at Registering Viscosity.

 If Viscosity is already registered, you will see your registered name for the license you are using here instead.